Xion/authomato/README.md

     2013/01/26 21:12:22 HTTP callbacks will be routed to http://127.0.0.1:8080/
     2013/01/26 21:12:22 Listening on port 8080...

+For additional options, invoke the program with `-help` flag.

 ## API

 All requests use simple HTTP query parameters and return plain text